What is Loch Lyme Lodge?

 Loch Lyme Lodge is a cabin resort in Lyme, NH.
 Our private, rustic, eco-friendly cabins are spaced across the 120 acres of the property.
 You can stay separate from other guests, while still being close to the waterfront, the boating, the trails, and our other amenities.

-Your family group can stay in one of our eight private cabins.
+Your family group can stay in one of our twelve private Housekeeping Cabins.
 Relax within your “bubble” while remaining distanced from other guests on the grounds.